McGregor’s Performance Against Mayweather Trashed by Jose Aldo, Rafael dos Anjos

 If you not running away from the game, we still have unfinished business!
 You got lucky that I got hurt #chickenheart ||<><><>|| Esse coração de galinha deu sorte do meu pé ter quebrado!!
 Ainda temos negócios inacabados pra resolver #McChicken #coraçãodegalinha #allbusiness #RDA #JesusFirst #AllGloryToGod #TeamRDA #RafaelDosAnjos #EquipeRDA #DosAnjosPhotography #DosAnjosInc #evolvefightteam <> #TeamDosAnjos #EvolveMMA<> #MMAlifestyle #UFC #RvcaSport #AiponoMeals #AguaBoa

 Despite the criticisms from McGregor’s former opponents, the fight between Mayweather and himself was received well.
-The fight was initially considered a publicity stunt, but McGregor’s efforts in the ring impressed many who believed the fighters were simply their to make a cash grab as stated in an article by The Guardian.
+The fight was initially considered a publicity stunt, but McGregor’s efforts in the ring impressed many who believed the fighters were simply their to make a cash grab as stated in an article by the Guardian.

 ????????????????????????